Doctors prepare to ration care as covid surge leaves Malaysia in ‘total lockdown’

 “Without a doubt we need this lockdown, but it needs to be really strict,” said Kamarulzaman, adding that a longer lockdown would give the country a chance to ramp up its testing, contact tracing and vaccination programs.
 “Otherwise, we are really going to escalate into a point of no return.”

-On Sunday, two days after the new restrictions was announced, the government said that a dozen manufacturing sectors — including some hard-hit by the pandemic — would be allowed to continue operating at 60 percent capacity.
+On Sunday, two days after the new restrictions were announced, the government said that a dozen manufacturing sectors — including some hard-hit by the pandemic — would be allowed to continue operating at 60 percent capacity.

 The surge in cases has led some to call for the creation of a national unity government and an end to the state of emergency in place since January that suspended parliament.